ckipp01/webring-cli/README.md

   Options:
-    gander <user | channel | tag>  take a gander at the hallway write <message>                write a message on the wall setup                          setup location of twtxt file
+    gander <user | channel | tag>  take a gander at the hallway members                        shows a list of all hallway members and their twtxt file location setup                          setup location of twtxt file
-    -h, --help                     output usage information
+    write <message>                write a message on the wall -h, --help                     output usage information
 ```